civicinfo/votebymail/arizona.md

 #### Absentee/Mail-in eligibility
 Any voter may request an absentee ballot.
+The absentee ballot application form may simulataneously be used to register to vote.

 #### How to apply for absentee/mail-in ballot